mahmoudimus/ac/docs/public/guides/introduction.md

 when they install your add-on.
 Examples of permissions include reading content, creating pages, creating issues, and more.
-These permissions help ensure the security and stability of the OnDemand instance.
+These permissions help ensure the security and stability of cloud instances.

 Read our [security overview](../concepts/security.html) for more details.